 While touring the theme parks, you’ll end up touching handrails, doorknobs, ride restraints, whosits, whatsits, and thingamabobs!
 Almost every surface at Disney World is a high-touch area.
 If you can touch something, you can bet other people have touched it too.
 Hand sanitizer might become your best friend on your next vacation!

 Reason #1 — Sanitizer Won’t Always Be Within Arm’s Reach

 While sanitizer dispensers are scattered throughout the property, sanitizer may not always be readily available when you need it most.
-Unlike Universal Orlando, guests are not required to use sanitizer before riding high touch attractions at Disney World.
-Sanitizer stations may be placed near attractions, gift shops, or restaurants, and they are stationed before and after rides, but we wouldn’t rely on it always being at your fingertips exactly when you want it.
+Sanitizer stations may be placed near attractions, gift shops, or restaurants, and they are typically stationed before and after rides, but sometimes the stations are out of sanitizer or just gone altogether.
+We wouldn’t rely on it always being at your fingertips exactly when you want it.

 Additionally, some of the gift shops sell sanitizer, but you can’t depend on it always being in stock.
 It’s best to buy it beforehand so you can sanitize any time, any place!

 Reason #2 — Not Everyone Likes Disney’s Hand Sanitizer

 Not all sanitizer is created equal and Disney’s sanitizer might actually make you feel grosser than before you applied it!
 Allow us to explain this weird phenomenon.
 From our experience, the sanitizer that you get from Disney’s dispensers sometimes feels sticky and textured.
 We generally don’t have this experience when using our personal sanitizer!